kaicong12/panasonic-cluster/README.md

     ├── 2022_08_01_VTM11.0_Sub_VVC_random  -> test name for a specific test
     │   ├── image_data.txt
     │   ├── video_data.txt
-    │   ├── check_cpu.sh
+    │   ├── filtered_image_data.txt  -> will be created by the script if user chooses "subset" mode │   ├── filtered_video_data.txt  -> will be created by the script if user chooses "subset" mode │   ├── check_cpu.sh
     │   ├── RunEnc.sh
     │   ├── RunOne.sh